Reporting a major life change to the Marketplace

 To make things easier, we created a free guide that highlights each type of major life change.
 Grab it here and save to your computer for future reference.

 Now let’s look at each of these in detail and how to submit your updated information:

 Changes to your income

-When the unexpected does happen and causes your household income to significantly increase or decrease, contact a HealthSherpa consumer advocate (or submit the updated information to the Marketplace if you did not enroll through HealthSherpa) as soon as possible.
+When the unexpected does happen and causes your household income to significantly increase or decrease, you have a couple options to report the change:

 Making these changes can also be beneficial for you.
-You might be able to 1.
-Save immediately 2.
-Save when you’re filing your taxes 3.
-Qualify for Medicaid (depending on your new income level and location).
-On the flip side, if your income increases to the point that your premium tax credit assistance is higher than you qualify for, you may owe the extra amount when you file your federal tax return and you may lose your tax credit when reporting the change.
+If your income has gone down, you may qualify for increased government subsidies and a lower premium.
+You may also see a savings when you file your taxes.
+On the flip side, if your income increases to the point that your premium tax credit assistance is higher than you qualify for, you may owe the extra amount when you file your federal tax return and you may lose your subsidy when reporting the change.

 When you DON’T need to report your income change

 In some cases, your income might increase but won’t need to be reported to HealthSherpa or the Marketplace.
 Because financial eligibility is determined by a number known as the MAGI (modified adjusted gross income) some of your income might not be included in making the calculation.